Thorium/WebsitePlayground/specifications/Development.md

 ##### Creating SignalR API Method ####

 To add a SignalR class member, it's usually better to explicitly state the input parameters, e.g.:
 `member __.MyMethod(input:string, input2:int) =`.
-Even F# is usually able to know the results, but the problem may occur if you are trying to expose too many generic parameters from the SignalR API.
+F# is usually able to know the results, but a problem may occur if you are trying to expose too generic parameters from the SignalR API.

 SignalR supports `Task<...>` output parameter for asynchrony.
 This means that if you use F# `async { ... }` you have to convert F# `Async<...>` to `Task<...>` like this: